zuhalims/Lambda-Challenge/README.md

 # Precourse-Assessment

+This assessment assumes prior knowledge and provides an opportunity for advanced students to bypass the precourse requirements.
-This assessment is a prerequisite to attending Lambda School's full-time immersive program.
-If you are able to successfully complete this assessment then you can bypass the pre-course work.
-If the questions in here are too difficult then you can begin working through our precourse work which has recorded lecture content [here](https://github.com/LambdaSchool/Precourse).
+If the questions in here are too difficult then you can begin working through our precourse work which has [here](https://github.com/LambdaSchool/Precourse).
+If you are completely new to programming then you should begin by working through the precourse repo linked to above.
+At that link you will also have the opportunity to register for one of our live classes that covers this material in depth and you will also get access to Lambda School's TAs to assist you with preparing for the full-time immersive program.

 ## Prerequisites